PyxelM/alucinara/content/flora/2nd-realm-flora.md

 Dreamberry wine was also invented by the Sarvaran minikin, and was their preferred alcoholic drink of choice.
 Dreamberries got their name from the dreamy effect that drunkenness on the wine would provide the Sarvarans.
 ### Use
 Dreamberry bushes are used by some Minikin cultures to defend bases and stockpiles.
 They are planted in hedges at the base of trees, walls, and burrows, warding off opportunists who may want to eat stored food or attack those beyond the bushes.
+## Sparkberry Bush
+Sparkberry bushes are a plant native to the 2nd realm.
+They have vibrant green leaves, and small blue berries.
+### Sparkberries
+Sparkberries are small, round, blue, and slightly phosphorescent.
+They are naturally consumed by electric [dragons](fauna/dragons.md) in the wild, who fly elsewhere and disperse seeds through their dung.

+They are inedible when raw, and send out painful shocks when touched by most animals, including Minikin.
+They can however be harvested using telekinesis through Alucinara energy, and are edible once cooked.
 ## Elkfruit Trees

 ### Elkfruit